sue-lim/tafe-ipriot-project-carpark/carpark-prj-guided.md

 --------
 **Evidencing:**
-Ensure that you have completed the previous steps and created the appropriate tags.
-Confirm that the tags have been created by running `git tag` in the terminal and provide a screenshot of the output.
+<mark>Ensure that you have completed the previous steps and created the appropriate tags.
+Confirm that the tags have been created by running `git tag` in the terminal and provide a screenshot of the output.</mark>

 ![img_evidence_4a.png](img_evidence_4a.png)

 ![img_evidence_4b.png](img_evidence_4b.png)

 ```bash